nacloos/nacloos.github.io/index.md

 <img src="/assets/img/photo1.jpg" alt="photo" style="width: 15em; float: left; margin-left: 3em; margin-right: 3em; margin-bottom: 3em;" />

 Hi, I’m Nathan!
-I’m a PhD student at MIT Brain and Cognitive Sciences.
-I'm generally interested in rapid learning and systematic generalization in brains and machines.
-I completed my master's in Applied Mathematics and Physics at UCLouvain in Belgium.
-I worked as a research assistant in the lab of Robert Yang at MIT, where I developed a pipeline to scale up the evaluation of Recurrent Neural Network models using quantitative similarity measures.
-I also had the chance to work in the lab of Omri Barak at the Technion.
-Besides my scientific work, I like building software to try to make scientific modelling more scalable and accessible.
+I’m a PhD student at MIT Brain and Cognitive Sciences, where I study rapid learning and systematic generalization in brains and machines.

+Before starting my PhD, I completed a master's in Applied Mathematics and Physics at UCLouvain in Belgium.
+I worked as a research assistant in Robert Yang's lab at MIT, developing scalable methods to evaluate Recurrent Neural Network models.
+I also had the opportunity to work in Omri Barak's lab at the Technion, studying generalization in computational models of neural dynamics.

+Recently, I've been exploring how Large Language Models (LLMs) can be used for writing scientific code.
+I'm particularly excited about their potential to transform computational modeling, making it significantly more efficient for scientists to explore the space of possible models.

 <br>
 <br>